35 Organization Tips from the Pros

 Since moisture is a common problem in basements, recycle the cardboard boxes and go with plastic bins to store seasonal items or things you don’t use regularly.
 Plastic bins will do a better job at keeping moisture out and are easy to label and move around on shelves.

 Tuck the microwave under your cabinets to get it off the counter.
 Microwave ovens are the biggest space hogs on most countertops.
 With a few models, manufacturers offer optional mounting kits that let you mount the microwave under cabinets.
-Plus: check out these kitchen organization ideas that will save your sanity.

 Under-Cabinet Knife Storage Racks